Digital Transformation

 5. Improved Client Experience

 Besides the ability to automate notifications and communications, this technology can be extended to make the client experience better.
-It can facilitate faster responses to clients, automatic project updates, and faster payment processing.
+It facilitates faster responses, automatic project updates, and faster payment processing.

-The consistency in the amount and form of the communication means your clients will have less doubt on how the project is developing, and also increased trust in your construction company.
+The consistency in the amount and form of the communication means your clients will have less doubt about how the project is developing, and feel increased trust in your construction company.

 Whenever construction projects are delayed or errors appear, the client is directly affected.
-Since in the construction industry, many clients are acquired through word of mouth and reputation, this puts the onus on contractors to deliver a project as fast as possible with the least number of mistakes.
+Since many clients are acquired through word of mouth and reputation in the construction industry, this puts the onus on contractors to deliver a project as fast as possible with the least number of mistakes.

 If your organization wants to maximize the use of automation to improve a customer’s experience, they could automate mobile text reminders and updates.
 The added transparency will grant your clients more ownership of the project, which in turn will result in a better partnership for your company.